Wavelet penalized likelihood estimation in generalized functional models: Assumptions and estimation scheme

 \subsubsection{Adaptive case}

 This section deals with the introduction of an adaptive penalty.
 We choose to use a $\ell^1$-penalty on the wavelet coefficients.
-It is well known that such a penalty leads to soft-thresholding wavelet estimators, which are adaptive.
-We refer to \cite{AntoniadisFan} for general theory on penalization on wavelets coefficients and to \cite{LoubesVanderGeer} for the use of the $\ell^1$ penalty in functional models.
+The $\ell^1$-penalty, or LASSO, in the general least squares and likelihood settings was proposed by \cite{Tibshirani}.
+It is well known to lead to adaptive soft-thresholding estimators in gaussian wavelets based regressions (see \cite{DonJohn94}).
+We refer to \cite{AntoniadisFan} for general theory on penalization on wavelets coefficients and to \cite{LoubesVanderGeer} for the use of the $\ell^1$-penalty in functional models.

-Our asymptotic results for $\ell^1$ penalty is the following:
+Our asymptotic results for the $\ell^1$-penalty are the following:

+\begin{theorem} Suppose assumptions (A1) to (A3) and assumptions (A4.2) and (A6) hold.
+Suppose $f$ belongs to a Besov ball $\mathcal B^s_{\pi,r}(C)$ with $s+1/\pi-1/2>0$ and $1/2<s<\min(R,N)$, where $N$ denotes the number of vanishing moments of the wavelet $\psi$ and $R$ its regularity.